Today: No witches were burned in Salem.

-Burning witches is almost as synonymous with New England as lobster, but the iconic image of a poor woman being burned to death at the stake by the hands of Puritans in America is completely false.
+Burning witches is almost as synonymous with New England as lobster, but the iconic image of a poor woman being burned at the stake by the hands of Puritans in America is completely false.
 Not a single witch was burned during the Salem Witch Trials.
-With the exception of one witch, they were all hanged by the neck until dead or died while in prison.
+With the exception of one accused witch, they were all hanged by the neck until dead or died while in prison.

 The witch hunt began after three girls—Betty Parris, Abigail Williams, and Ann Putnam—began experiencing “fits.”
 Writhing on the ground and speaking non-sense, Betty’s father, a reverend, along with doctors claimed the girls were bewitched.